sscien/pecgs-pipeline/README.md

 These columns will change depending on which pipeline variant is being used and are listed for each pipeline in the section below.

 + project
   + used in WXS pipelines.
 Specifies project specific cofigurations.
-Currently, this is used in selecting BED files for VAF rescue in TinDaisy.
+Currently, this is used in selecting BED files for VAF rescue in TinDaisy and somaticwrapper.
+If you want the bed files to be correct, make sure the project name is correct.
+See the `disease` bullet point for more details.
 + disease
   + used in WXS pipelines.
 Specifies the cancer type of a given case.
 Is used in two places in the pipeline
     + Is used in the druggability pipeline for the `-at` annotate trials keyword.
 For the annotate trials keyword to be used, disease must be one of the following: ['MM', 'CRC', 'CHOL'].
 If disease is not one of the values in the previous list, then the disease will default to '' and annotate trials keyword will not be used in the druggability pipeline.